slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 *NOTE:* To abstract the Workingset's pane location, each editor pane is addressed by _paneId_ rather than row,col.  Valid _paneId_ values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.

-The shortcut _paneIds_ for ViewPaneList APIs avoid having to maintain a reference to the pane in which a file belongs.
+Clients can use the shortcut _paneIds_ for `PaneViewList` APIs to avoid having to maintain a reference to the pane in which a view belongs.
 It also allows us to create 1 API rather than 2 for `All` and `Focused` derivatives.

-# Implementing ViewPaneListViews
+# Implementing PaneViewListViews
-ViewPaneListView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `ViewPaneListView` object (which is bound to the ViewPaneList) created for the pane and passed in as event data.
+PaneViewListView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `PaneViewListView` object (which is bound to the PaneViewList) created for the pane and passed in as event data.

 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.

-# Supporting Images in ViewPaneLists
+# Supporting Images in PaneViewLists

-To support images in split view, we will need to change the rules to allow for images in ViewPaneLists.
-This means that callers of the new ViewPaneList APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.
+To support images in split view, we will need to change the rules to allow for images in `PaneViewLists`.
+This means that callers of the new `PaneViewList` APIs will need to check to ensure they can operate on a file by getting its file type from the language manager or by checking its extension.

-ViewPaneLists will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
+`PaneViewLists` will basically just be a list of files that may or may not have a `Document` object owned by the `DocumentManager`.
 The deprecated API, `DocumentManager.getWorkingSet()`, will filter out any files that don't have an associated `Document` object.

-# Implementing ViewPaneListView Context Menus
+# Implementing PaneViewListView Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
-This will change to listen to `contextmenu` events on an `.open_files_container` and the `ViewPaneListView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.
+This will change to listen to `contextmenu` events on an `.open_files_container` and the `PaneViewListView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.

 This will also trigger a focus action on the DOM node causing the `Editor` to gain focus.
-The Default extension, `CloseOthers`, will be retooled to work on the ViewPaneList for the editor pane associated with the `ViewPaneListView` that manages it and ask that `EditorManager` instance for the ViewPaneList.
+The Default extension, `CloseOthers`, will be retooled to work on the PaneViewList for the editor pane associated with the `PaneViewListView` that manages it and ask that `EditorManager` instance for the PaneViewList.

 ```javascript